Mum wins legal battle after Havant school gave ex her address despite having fled him for a refuge

 ‘My kids were in child protection and the school knew that - but not only was this was still allowed to happen, but the authorities denied it at every single turn.’

-According to Your Lawyers, which represented April, the school initially apologised for what happened, but later denied this had ever happened.
+According to Your Lawyers, which represented the woman, the school initially apologised for what happened, but later denied this had ever happened.

 'He would linger outside, get deliveries sent to my house in the middle of the night.
 It was a living nightmare.'